Terms and Conditions

 (b) the Supplier may at any time:

-(i) require the Customer to deliver up all Goods in its possession which have not been resold, or irrevocably incorporated into another product; and
+(i) require the Customer to deliver up all Goods in its possession which have not been resold, or irrevocably incorporated into another product; or

-7.1 The Supplier shall use all reasonable endeavours to provide the Services to the Customer in accordance with the Service Specification.
+6.1 The Supplier shall use all reasonable endeavours to provide the Services to the Customer in accordance with the applicable Statement of Work.

-7.3 The Supplier shall have the right to make any changes to the Services which are necessary to comply with any Applicable Law or safety requirement, or which do not materially affect the nature or quality of the Services, and the Supplier shall notify the Customer in any such event.
+6.3 The Supplier shall have the right to make any changes to the Services which are necessary to comply with any Applicable Law or safety requirement, or any changes which do not materially affect the nature or quality of the Services, and the Supplier shall notify the Customer in any such event.

 (a) ensure that the terms of the Order and the Goods Specification and/or the Services Specification are complete and accurate;

 (b) co-operate with the Supplier in all matters relating to the Services;